PaddlePaddle/Paddle/doc/fluid/design/dynamic_rnn/rnn_design_en.md

 xx
 ```

-After `SegmentInputs`, there will be 4 time steps each, the input of each time step is as follows (vertical arrangement)
+After `SegmentInputs`, there will be 4 time steps, the input of each time step is as follows (vertical arrangement)

 ```
 0    1    2    3